 CUBE 3 offers a wide range of architectural, interior design and planning services for mixed-use and campus master planning, academic, health care, retail, residential and office projects.
 Every project undergoes an internal sustainability analysis, which discovers prospects for alternative construction systems, design options, and opportunities for certification.
 Its methodology is bolstered by the use of adaptable project management technologies that efficiently collect and disseminate information while maintaining accurate documentation of the project.

-Nicholas Middleton, Brian O’Connor, and Jon Cardello, all members of the AIA, are the driving force of CUBE 3.
-Jon is NCARB-certified, whereas Nik is a Chartered Member of the Royal Institute of British Architects (RIBA), and both the Architects’ Registration Councils of the United Kingdom and Europe.
-Brian carries extensive experience in base building and interior design for healthcare, commercial developers, and residences.
-Their joint expertise has strengthened CUBE 3’s practice, which has resulted in many structures such as the Broadstone Bare Cove.
+Founding Partners Nik Middleton (RIBA) and Brian O’Connor, along with Partner, Jon Cardello (NCARB), are the driving force of CUBE 3.
+All are members of the AIA, Nik and Jon are both members of the Architects’ Registration Councils of the United Kingdom and Europe, and Brian carries extensive experience in base building and interior design for healthcare, commercial developers, and residences.
+Their joint expertise is the bedrock of CUBE 3’s practice, which has resulted in the development of countless award-winning structures, including Broadstone Bare Cove.

-The Cove is a two-building, 220-unit multi-family development with bike storage, a sky lounge, patios, a pool, and courtyards.
-Its residential units have high ceilings and huge windows, giving the open plan layouts a light and airy feel.
+The Cove is a two-building, 220-unit, multi-family development with thoughtfully planned courtyards, bike storage facilities, sky lounge, patios, and pool.
+Its modern residential units boast high ceilings and oversized windows, giving the open plan layouts a light and airy feel.
 The Builders and Remodelers Association of Greater Boston awarded the project the Gold Prism Award (BRAGB).

 115 Kingston St., Boston, MA 02111